 In addition to humanities, mathematics and science and computing courses, in the first two years of their study students will study principles of meteorology, physics of the atmosphere, and the basics courses of weather observations.
 In the first four quarters of the first year, general mathematics, science, English language, national culture, engineering fundamentals, fundamentals and physics of meteorology and two specialization courses for weather observations are offered to prepare solid ground for the students for their subsequent years of study (second, third and fourth) that involves both On-Campus Training (OCT) and On-the-Job Training (OJT).
 In the second year, the students will continue studying weather observation courses for preparing meteorological technicians, who will finish his/her study at the end of the second year.
 The third quarter will be on-the-job training, which is focusing on sharpening their skills as a meteorological technician.
 On the third year, the focus will be on further development of their knowledge and skills on weather forecasting.
-In the third quarter of this year, the students will have oncampus-training which will give them practical skills by reviewing the weather observer topics and introduce them with knowledge and skills of weather forecasting assistants.
+In the third quarter of this year, the students will have on-campustraining which will give them practical skills by reviewing the weather observer topics and introduce them with knowledge and skills of weather forecasting assistants.
 At the end of the third year, the student will have the opportunity to finish his/her study and get a higher diploma and works as a weather forecaster assistant.

-Advanced courses in meteorology, one on-campus training and one on-job-training are offered for students proceeding their education for achieving the bachelor degree in meteorology science.
+Advanced courses in meteorology, one on-campus training and one on-job-training are offered for students proceeding their education for achieving the bachelor degree in meteorology.
 For successfully finishing their undergraduate education, students shall complete a directed research project in their senior year.
-The following table shows the detailed specialization depth for the Diploma, Higher Diploma and Bachelor Degrees of Meteorology Science.